Prof Petra Vertes

 I received a masters degree in theoretical physics and a PhD in artificial neural networks from the University of Cambridge, UK.
 I am also one of the co-founders and organizers of the Cambridge Networks Network (CNN), a forum for academics across different disciplines who share an interest in Network Science.
-I was awarded an MRC fellowship in Bioinformatics in 2014, followed by an MQ Fellowship in 2018.
-After a brief lectureship position in the School of Mathematics at Queen Mary University of London, I now lead the Systems and Computational Neuroscience group in the Department of Psychiatry at the University of Cambridge.
+I was awarded an MRC fellowship in Bioinformatics in 2014, followed by an MQ Fellowship in 2018, and a lectureship position in the School of Mathematics at Queen Mary University of London.
+I am currently a Professor at the University of Cambridge, where I lead the Systems and Computational Neuroscience group, in the Department of Psychiatry.

 Systems and Computational Neuroscience

 Brain Mapping Unit